ThatsVie/atlas-web_back_end/MySQL_Advanced/README.md

 </details>

-### Task 13: Average Weighted Score for All
+### Task 13: Average Weighted Score for All Users

-In this task, we create a stored procedure `ComputeAverageWeightedScoreForUsers` that calculates and stores the average weighted score for all users.
-The weighted average is calculated by taking into account both the score for each project and the weight assigned to the project, for every user in the `users` table.
+In this task, we created a stored procedure `ComputeAverageWeightedScoreForUsers` that computes and stores the average weighted score for all users.
+The procedure calculates the weighted average score for each user by multiplying each project's score with its weight and then dividing the total weighted score by the total weight of the projects.

 <details>
   <summary><strong>Curriculum Instruction</strong></summary>

-- Write a SQL script that creates a stored procedure `ComputeAverageWeightedScoreForUsers` to calculate the average weighted score for all students.
+- Write a SQL script that creates a stored procedure `ComputeAverageWeightedScoreForUsers` to compute and store the average weighted score for all students.
 - The procedure does not take any input.
+- The weighted average score is calculated by multiplying the project score with its weight and dividing the total weighted score by the total weight.

 </details>